Applying Updates To A Target Environment

 On the Select File Servers screen, select the file servers that are used in conjunction with the target environment.

 Note: The system uses this file server selection only as a destination to deploy files during the apply process.
 The file server specified is not used for execution purposes.
-The executables used to run steps during the apply process are those specified in the home directories on the Change Assistant Options page.
+The executables used to run steps during the apply process are those specified in the PS_HOME edit box on the Change Assistant Options page.

 File server installations are not necessarily tied to any one environment, unlike application servers, web servers, Process Scheduler servers and database servers, which are associated with one, and only one, database environment.
 On the other hand, a single file server could be used for multiple databases, and likewise, there could be multiple file servers in your PeopleSoft implementation all supporting different application versions.
 So, it is necessary to prompt you to select the appropriate file server installation.